 The goal of this pilot is to conduct a technical and economic study to examine the challenges and possibilities of using ammonia as fuel – in whole or in part – on at least one of Color Line’s existing vessels.

 The pilot was launched in December 2019.
 The work – to shed light on potential barriers, such as the environmental footprint, security aspects, technological solutions, costs and possible private and public financing solutions – is complete.
-The pilot studie could not identify any incomprehensible technical or safety barriers.
+The pilot study could not identify any technical or safety barriers that could not be solved.
 The pilot is under assessment for realization.
-The pilot has also launched an activity that will develop a publicly available handbook for the use of ammonia as a maritime fuel.
+The pilot has also launched an activity that developed a publicly available handbook for the use of ammonia as a maritime fuel, see Ammonia as Marine Fuel – Safety Handbook Rev 01.